fauly/cursor-voice-plugin/README.md

 - Text-to-speech for AI responses
 - Seamless integration with Cursor's AI assistant
 - User-friendly interface in a webview panel
+- Built-in voice commands for common IDE operations
+- Highly configurable through settings

+## Voice Commands

+The plugin comes with built-in voice commands for common IDE operations:

+- "Open file" - Opens the file dialog
+- "Save" or "Save file" - Saves the current file
+- "Save all files" - Saves all open files
+- "Go to line" - Opens the go to line dialog
+- "Find" - Opens the find dialog
+- "Search" - Opens the search dialog
+- "Undo" - Undoes the last action
+- "Redo" - Redoes the last action
+- "List commands" - Lists all available voice commands

+Any other voice input will be sent to the AI assistant for processing.

 ## How It Works